Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

   it is also the most difficult problem to solve and thus usually leads to the longer runtimes.

+- The ``AClocal`` setting solves the ``AC`` problem using adjusted settings to quickly find a good quality local solution, without attempting to solve to global optimality.

 - The ``ACrelax`` setting solves a Second Order Cone (SOC) relaxation of the nonconvex bilinear ACOPF problem formulation defined by the given network data.
 The relaxation is constructed by dropping nonconvex bilinear terms but